Fair Housing for Seniors with Disabilities

 For example, is anyone saying things like:

-- I can’t let you rent that apartment.
-I am afraid of being responsible if you get hurt.
+- You can’t rent that apartment.
+I don't want to be responsible if you get hurt.

 - We are evicting you because you can’t live independently.